Anxiety therapy for individuals in Oxford, OH

 Here’s what we’ll do together

-Therapy can help you learn to manage your anxiety in a much healthier way
+Therapy in Oxford, Ohio can help you learn to manage your anxiety in a much healthier way

 I’ll help you understand the patterns underneath the overthinking, the second-guessing, and the constant awareness of how others might be feeling about you.
 Together, we’ll find ways to calm your body, interrupt those spirals, and help you feel more grounded in moments that used to feel overwhelming.